 “Only approved containers and portable tanks shall be used for storage and handling of flammable liquids.
 Approved safety cans or Department of Transportation approved containers shall be used for the handling and use of flammable liquids in quantities of 5 gallons or less, except that this shall not apply to those flammable liquid materials which are highly viscid (extremely hard to pour), which may be used and handled in original shipping containers.
 For quantities of one gallon or less, the original container may be used, for storage, use and handling of flammable liquids.”

 Under this OSHA Standard, all gasoline in quantities of 5 gallons or less must be stored in a DOT-approved container.
 DOT-approved gasoline storage containers have several built-in safety features to help reduce the risk of a fire, including a flash-arresting screen, spring-closing lid, and a sprout cover to relieve pressure.

 Note: EPA-approved is not the same as DOT-approved.
-Just because a gas can is approved by the Environmental Protection Agency (EPA) doesn’t necessarily mean it’s approved by the Department of Transportation (DOT).
+Just because a gas can is approved by the Environmental Protection Agency (EPA) doesn’t necessarily mean gasoline storage is approved by the Department of Transportation (DOT).
 The DOT’s regulations are stricter, raising the bar for gas can manufacturers.
 When purchasing gas containers for your workplace, check to make sure they possess the DOT-approved seal.

 Gasoline in excess of 25 gallons or more must be stored in a special fire-proof cabinet.
 These gasoline storage cabinets can be made of either metal or wood.
 If the fuel storage cabinet is made of wood, however, it must meet the following criteria: ” The bottom, sides, and top shall be constructed of an exterior grade of plywood at least 1 inch in thickness, which shall not break down or delaminate under standard fire test conditions.
 All joints shall be rabbeted and shall be fastened in two directions with flathead wood screws.”

 Tips For Storing Gasoline In The Workplace: